Terrier-Tech/terrier-engine/README.md

 Step 6 requires you to have an npmjs.org account that has been added to the `terrier-engine` package.

+## Testing Changes Locally

+You can force applications that use Terrier engine to use your local version of the engine rather than the remotely published version.
+The process is different depending on whether you need to use the local version of the npm package (anything in the `./app/frontend/` directory) or the gem (everything else).

+### The Gem

+1. In your client application repo, run `bundle config set --local local.terrier-engine </path/to/terrier-engine>`.
+   This adds a `.bundle/config` file in your repo that redirects the terrier engine gem to your local path.
+2. Run `bundle`.
+3. Restart the client application.

+Changes to these files should be automatically reflected in the client application upon refreshing.

+### The NPM Package

+1. In the terrier-engine repo, run `rails npm:build`.
+   This assembles the required files for the terrier-engine npm package in the `./tmp/dist/` directory.
+2. In your client application repo, run `npm install </path/to/terrier-engine>/tmp/dist/`.
+3. Restart the client application (including vite if necessary).

+In order for changes to these files to be reflected in the client application, you must run `rails npm:build` again from the terrier engine repo, then refresh the client application.

+### Reverting

+To revert these changes and return to using the remote versions of the gem and npm package, follow these steps:

+1. Delete `./.bundle/config`
+2. Run `bundle`
+3. Revert changes to `./package.json`
+4. Run `npm i`

+Make sure to revert prior to merging or deploying.

 ## Terrier Platform

 While this project started as a collection of utilities to share between projects,